Progressive Growing of Video Tokenizers for Temporally Compact Latent Spaces: Conclusion and Limitations

 \subsection{Progressive model growing}

 \textbf{Motivation.} To increase the temporal compression of \lio from \fourx to \eightx or \sixteenx, the standard approach is to add additional downsampling and upsampling blocks in the bottleneck layers of the encoder and decoder respectively.
-In our preliminary study, we found that directly training \lio for \sixteenx temporal compression leads to poor reconstruction quality for a $24$-fps video (Figure \ref{fig:interpolation}(b)).
+In our preliminary study, we found that directly training \magvit for \sixteenx temporal compression leads to poor reconstruction quality for a $24$-fps video (Figure \ref{fig:interpolation}(b)).
 However, we observed that the \fourx temporal compression model can still accurately reconstruct a $6$-fps video by feeding the same $24$-fps video after subsampling frames by a factor of $4\times$ (Figure \ref{fig:interpolation}(a)).
-This observation implies that \textit{it is not necessarily the large motion that leads to worse reconstruction, but that training all the weights of a much larger number of encoder and decoder blocks makes training unstable}.
+Since our base model \lio at \fourx temporal compression is similar to \magvit, this conclusion is also applicable for \lio.

 Since the \lio-\fourx can accurately reconstruct a $6$-fps video, our strategy is to use it as guidance for the additional bottleneck downsampling and upsampling blocks to achieve \eightx and \sixteenx temporal compression.
 This can be thought of as a guided video interpolation problem.
 Instead of forcing the bottleneck compression layers to learn the entire information flow, we aim to induce them to reuse the information of the \fourx blocks, and only learn the essential information needed to synthesize the in-between frames, which is necessary to reconstruct the full video.